achim-t/Youtube-Grid/README.md

 # Youtube Grid

 **Youtube Grid** provides a better and more compact view on your Youtube subscriptions.
-You can filter out the videos you never want to watch by their title.
+Unclatter your subscriptions, hide videos you never want to watch.

 **Youtube Grid** should be run in a Webcontainer that supports Java 7 and the Servlet Spec 3.0; Tomcat 8 works very well.